alinadir44/MLSA-Workshop-1/README.md

     <img src="https://user-images.githubusercontent.com/82035/194710065-92f8c325-6f57-4c77-88d7-da8db3c235e9.png" alt="Codespace initializing" style="width: 600px;"/>

 5. When complete you will see your Codespace load with a terminal section at the bottom.
-Codespaces will install all the required extensions in your container, followed by executing `npm install`.
+Codespaces will install all the required Visual Studio Code extensions in your container, followed by executing `npm install`.
 Once the package installs are completed, Codesaces will execute `npm start` to start your web application running within your Codespace.

    When the web application has successfully started you will see a message in the terminal that the server is running on port 1234 within your Codespace:

    <img src="https://user-images.githubusercontent.com/82035/220460347-605293ba-d3d1-483a-8157-71eaabb7ef52.png" alt="Web application started on port 1234" style="width: 300px;"/>

+   A built-in browser will be launched to showcase the current template.

 <br />

-## ✨ Customize your site in 3 steps
+## ✨ Customizations!

 This project is built to be easily customizable.
 Each section of the site is a separate component, and your information needs to be set in only one spot.
 This is not only for ease of updating, but so you can see how prop values are passed to React components.

-For each step, open the project in Codespaces, then you can make and commit your changes while within your Codespace.

 ### 1️⃣ Add your "About me" and social accounts